ducciorocchini/Telerilevamento_2025/Code/12_Example_Markdown_Exam.md

 ## Data analysis

-Based on the data gathered from the site we can caluclate an index, using the first two bands:
+Based on the data gathered from the site we can calculate an index, using the first two bands:

 ``` r
 fireindex = fires[[1]] - fires[[2]]